The following words and terms when used in this Subchapter have the following meanings, unless the context clearly indicates otherwise:

-"Problem resolution" means verbal or written communications that seek to resolve concerns, complaints, service inadequacies, or issues identified by the client or members of the client's team, including the client's guardian, the OCA advocate for the client, volunteer advocate for the client, and/or other persons interested in the client's welfare.
+"Problem resolution" means verbal or written communications that seek to resolve concerns, complaints, service inadequacies, or issues the client or the client's team members identify, including the client's guardian, OCA advocate, volunteer advocate, or other persons interested in the client's welfare.

-"Protective custody" means custody of a child taken by law enforcement or designated employee of the court, without a court order.
+"Protective custody" means custody of a child taken by law enforcement or designated court employee, without a court order.

 "Referring party" means the individual who informs OCA, calls the Hotline, or reports in writing that an incident occurred.

-"Reportable incident" means an incident that must be reported because the person reporting knows or has reasonable cause to believe or suspect that a child or vulnerable adult was subjected to abuse or neglect.
+"Reportable incident" means an incident that must be reported because the person reporting knows, or has reasonable cause to believe or suspect, that a child or vulnerable adult may have been subjected to abuse or neglect.

 "Reporting party" means the individual who initially tells someone verbally or in writing that an incident occurred.

-"Safety threat" means the threat of serious harm due to child abuse or neglect occurring in the present or in the very near future and without the intervention of another person, a child would likely or in all probability sustain severe or permanent disability or injury, illness, or death.
+"Safety threat" means the threat of serious harm due to child abuse or neglect occurring in the present or in the very near future that without another person's intervention, a child would likely or in all probability sustain severe or permanent disability or injury, illness, or death.

-"Self-neglect" means the action or inaction of a vulnerable adult that causes the person to fail to meet the essential requirements for physical or mental health and safety due to the vulnerable adult's lack of awareness, incompetence, or incapacity.
+"Self-neglect" means, per 43A O.S. § 10-103, the action or inaction of a vulnerable adult which causes that person to fail to meet the essential requirements for physical or mental health and safety due to the vulnerable adult's lack of awareness, incompetence, or incapacity.